How to Get Your Security Deposit Back After Moving Out (Step-by-Step Guide)

 What Landlords Can and Cannot Legally Deduct

-This is where many disputes begin, and it comes down to one important distinction: normal wear and tear versus actual damage.
+Most deposit disputes come down to one distinction: normal wear and tear versus actual damage.

-Normal wear and tear refers to the expected, gradual deterioration that happens through ordinary daily use.
-Landlords cannot charge you for this.
-Actual damage means something you broke, stained, or destroyed beyond what is considered reasonable.
+Normal wear and tear is the expected, gradual deterioration from daily use.
+Landlords cannot charge you for it.
+Actual damage is something you broke, stained, or destroyed beyond what is reasonable.

-• Carpet that looks slightly flattened after two years of use: wear and tear.
+• Carpet slightly flattened after two years of use: wear and tear.
 Carpet soaked through with pet stains: damage.

 • A light fixture that stopped working with age: wear and tear.
 A light fixture pulled from the ceiling: damage.